suchanek/proteusPy/paper/paper.md

 ## Find disulfides within 10 $\AA$ RMS in torsional space of the lowest energy structure

 In this example we load the disulfide database, find the disulfides with the lowest and highest energies, and then find the nearest conformational neighbors.
 Finally, we display the neighbors overlaid against a common reference frame.
+Note that the window title gives statistics about the list of disulfides being displayed, including list name, resolution, number, average energy, and average atom positional error.

 ```python
 import proteusPy